 Nothing is better than relaxing with a good book after a long day.
-It might be tempting to grab your smartphone or tablet, but they usually end up tiring your eyes.
-The next time you’re done with your studying, we would advise you to pick some good horror fiction.
+It might be tempting to grab your smartphone or tablet, but they usually tire your eyes and offer little more than a distraction.
+The next time you’re done with your studying, we would advise you to pick up some good horror fiction.
 Our brains can benefit from having a little scare and suspense every evening.
-In fact, horror books are even being recommended for children nowadays.

 1. Cinema of Shadows by Michael West